panyamkeerthana/ai-workflows/README.md

 pre-commit install
 ```

+## Container Images

+Container images are available at the [jotnar](https://quay.io/organization/jotnar) organization on quay.io.

 ## Production

 This project is deployed in the `jotnar-prod` namespace on the Cyborg Openshift cluster.
 Members of `jotnar` LDAP group have admin access to it.